-The GoldenPass is a train route that starts in Lucerne.
+The GoldenPass is a train route that starts (or ends) in Lucerne.
 Along the way to Montreux you'll see the Brünig Pass, the lakes of the Bernese Oberland, the Simmen valley, upper-class Gstaad and Lake Geneva.

 The forum allows you to post your questions and discuss your plans.

 A journey on the GoldenPass

 Unlike the Bernina Express and Glacier Express, the GoldenPass is not one direct train.
 It's a scenic route, serviced by several special trains.
 You need to switch trains in Interlaken and sometimes in Zweisimmen.

 The entire route takes almost 5.5 hours.
 It's ideal for travelers who enter Switzerland by plane and only plan a short stay.
 Zurich airport is just one hour from Lucerne, and Geneva airport is just 75 minutes from Montreux.